 Dr. Mucke is a member of the American Neurological Association, the Association of American Physicians and the Dana Alliance for Brain Initiatives.
-He has served on the National Advisory Council on Aging for the National Institutes of Health and chairs the Senate of the German Center for Neurodegenerative Diseases (DZNE).
+He has served on the National Advisory Council on Aging for the U.S. National Institutes of Health and on the Scientific Advisory Board of the U.K. Dementia Research Institute at University College London.
+He has also chaired the Senate of the German Center for Neurodegenerative Diseases (DZNE).
 Awards and honors Dr. Mucke has received for his accomplishments include the Potamkin Prize from the American Academy of Neurology, the Metlife Foundation Award for Medical Research, American Pacesetter Award from the ARCS Foundation, the Kalid Iqbal Lifetime Achievement Award and the Zenith Award from the Alzheimer’s Association, a MERIT Award from the NIH, and an Award for Excellence in Direct Teaching and Mentoring from the Haile T. Debas Academy of Medical Educators.

 Rudy Tanzi, Ph.
 D.